 Some DeNitrators require dangerous alcohol feedings to boost the levels of anaerobic bacteria within their chambers.
-This can have an adverse effect by vastly increasing the levels of harmful aerobic type bacteria leading to harmful pathogenetic effects (Coral Bleaching, Cyanobacteria) as well as dangerous levels of phosphates and sulfide gas as a byproduct.
+This can have an adverse effect by vastly increasing the levels of harmful aerobic type bacteria leading to harmful pathogenic effects (Coral Bleaching, Cyanobacteria) as well as dangerous levels of phosphates and sulfide gas byproduct.

-After the 18 month grace period, the media in the X-series denitrator does not necessarily need changing unless the nitrate levels start creeping up again.
+After the initial 18 month period, the media in the X-series denitrator does not necessarily need changing unless the nitrate levels start creeping up again.

 These filters can be used safely on all Freshwater (including Planted Aquariums) as well as Saltwater Aquariums (especially Reef Systems).
-Using a X-series denitrator will reduce the amount of water changes on your system saving you both time and money.
-Not to mention a clean and healthy environment for your underwater friends.
+Using a X-series denitrator will reduce the amount of water changes on your system saving you both time and money - and a resulting clean and healthy environment for your underwater friends.

 Systems with excessive nitrates tend to have similar characteristics which may include one or more of the following: